Corporate Insights: Contingent vs. Retained Recruiting Models

 Another point to keep in mind is that in a retained search, the firm is invested in the long run.
 While there is a fee upfront, the firm is dedicated to maintaining your company as a partner for the greater returns as more positions are filled long term.
 Firms become better acquainted with your needs and distinct corporate culture, and become more successful at filling for retention of talent.

-Whether you are thinking you need a retained search or a contingent search, Artemis Consultants, can find the talent you need.
-We offer a variety of executive search options designed to meet different hiring needs.
+Artemis Consultants, offers a variety of executive search service levels (Contingent, Committed & Retained) meant to accommodate a variety of company needs.
+Our most popular service guarantees results and offers a 1 year replacement policy.
 Contact us and we will help you determine which approach is best suited for you to get the right talent to your door.